nhsx/covid-chest-imaging-database/docs/source/project_summaries.rst

 =======================

 NCCID users are required to provide a project summary describing the aim of their research and the purpose for utilising NCCID data.
-Below is a list of the research projects currently ongoing, as they have been shared with NCCID by the researchers.
+Below is a list of the projects currently ongoing, as described by the researchers.

 University College London